toidiu/toidiu.github.io/content/resume_detail/_index.md

 A: actions taken
 R: result achieved

+### Tips
 - write down question
 - use metrics
 - STAR
   - lots of Action and Result
 - answer question directly

+### LPs
+4 Customer Obsession
+2 Ownership
+2 Invent and Simplify
+2 Are Right, A Lot
+1 Hire and Develop the Best
+5 Insist on the Highest Standards
+2 Think Big
+2 Bias for Action
+3 Frugality
+2 Learn and Be Curious
+3 Earn Trust
+3 Dive Deep
+2 Have Backbone; Disagree and Commit
+1 Deliver Results

 ## Customer Obsession
 Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.